 However, I do not guarantee that you will receive any grade or outcome as a result of my editing.
 The most important part of your grade is related to how well you met the expectations of the assignment.
 Your understanding of the material, your research skills, and your critical thinking are key elements of your grade.
 If you have not read and understood the material you are writing about, I can't fix that with editing.
 What I do is read your essay carefully and ensure that your essay reflects your thinking and ideas in the best way possible, and using the correct style of writing for university essays.
 I do not guarantee that I will catch 100% of all grammatical errors.
 In fact, there are a lot of ambigous grammar rules that some professors follow and others don't.
 However, I do guarantee that I will carefully proofread and edit your document to university standards.

-I can make changes to a pdf file, but pdf files are not designed to be edited. pdf files are designed to be portable (ie pdf="Portable Document Format") so they appear the same on all computer systems and can be printed.
+pdf files are not designed to be edited. pdf files are designed to be portable (i.e., pdf="Portable Document Format") so they appear the same on all computer systems and can be printed.
 They are not word processing documents.
-This means if I delete a word on a line, the words on the following line do not flow back.
-You have a shorter line.
+This means if I delete a word on a line, the words on the following page do not flow back.
+You end up with a problem on the page.
 That's not too bad, but I might not be able to add words as well, since they won't fit.
 If you are a very good writer and only need basic proofreading, then I can edit the document.
 But there are very few documents that I see that don't need at least a few sentences substantially revised.
 I can't do that with a pdf.

 Also, the response time for the Adobe Acrobat program when making changes to a pdf file is much slower than working in MS Word, so if there are more than one or two changes per page, I would have to charge extra for the extra time.

-Another option for a pdf is to place a note on a page where a change needs to be made.
+There's no track changes for a pdf file, but an option for a pdf is to place a note on a page where a change needs to be made.
 But, placing dozens, if not hundreds of notes on a document is not practical.
-Documents are never created in pdf format; they are exported as pdf files.
+Documents are never created in pdf format; they are always exported as pdf files.
 The editing process should take place before the document is saved as a pdf.